-3.18 Operating segments
+3.19 Operating segments

 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
-The Executive Deputy Chairman, the Group Chief Executive Officer and the Group Finance Director, who are responsible for allocating resources and assessing performance of the operating segments, have been identified as the chief operating decision-makers that make strategic decisions.
+The Executive Deputy Chairman, the Group Chief Executive Officer (or Acting Chief Executive Officer) and the Group Finance Director, who are responsible for allocating resources and assessing performance of the operating segments, have been identified as the chief operating decision-makers that make strategic decisions.

-3.19 Fair value measurements
+3.20 Fair value measurements